NoahG07/Python-Scripts/README.md

 Small script to test network connectivity every 3 minutes.
 - notes.py
 My horrible attempt at recreating a note/text app in the terminal.
+- pip-upgrade-V2.py
+Simple GUI application that updates pip.
+Currently only works on Windows OS.